aymeric-collart/aymeric-collart.github.io/_pages/talks.md

 ## Past conference presentations
-* <ins>Collart, A.</ins> (2024, October). <b>JMind your language and your cues when judging the past</b>.
-Paper to be presented at the 13th Workshop on Formal Syntax and Semantics (FOSS-15).
+* <ins>Collart, A.</ins> (2024, October). <b>Mind your language and your cues when judging the past</b>.
+Paper presented at the 13th Workshop on Formal Syntax and Semantics (FOSS-15).
 National Taiwan Normal university, Taipei, Taiwan.
 [Abstract provided later]

 * <ins>Collart, A.</ins> (2024, September). <b>Judging past time reference across languages: A Competition Model perspective</b>.
 Paper presented at the 30th Architectures and Mechanisms for Language Processing (AMLaP 30).
 University of Edinburgh, Edinburgh, United Kingdom. (poster) [Abstract provided later]